 Sure, I'm looking for a soulmate and someone to father some children, but I'd consider all of this a win if we go to Eastern Kazakhstan together and keep in touch afterward.

 After picking up cello in my mid-twenties to add to violin, flute, and timpani, I decided to get a tanpura.
-For as long as I've been driving, I have always played Beatles albums or classic Bollywood in the car, which has had a profound effect on me.
+For as long as I've been driving, I have always played Beatles albums or classic Bollywood in the car, which had a profound effect on me.
 Then, when I made up my mind to play tanpura, I loved learning that it was created to mimic the sound of the universe.

 When we get married and have many children, at least one will have a first name that requires Cyrillic.
 We'll complain for the first ten years to anyone who will listen about how no one pronounces his/her name right, until the child acquiesces to social pressures and accepts however people say it, thus learning an important lesson in life and building character.
 Also, we will start them off young on Swahili, hula, and music lessons.
 But not too young.